mes32/garden-sprites/README.md

 lein figwheel
 ```

 Figwheel will automatically detect changes to `.cljs` files and recompile as needed.
-The SassC plugin will continue to run and watch for changes to files instide the `/scss` directory and recompile CSS as needed.
+The SassC plugin will continue to run and watch for changes to files inside the `/scss` directory and recompile CSS as needed.

 Once Figwheel is running, you should be able to open `public/index.html` in the web browser.
 See [localhost:3449/index.html](http://localhost:3449/index.html).